 Distinguishing between a physiotherapist and an exercise physiologist can be quite difficult, as the two aren’t mutually exclusive.
 Both can work within a broad scope of practice so it’s only natural that confusion exists.
 Although there are similarities, they aren’t the same thing.

 Both are allied health professionals who have done a minimum of 4 years’ study at university, however there are differences in their areas of expertise.
-Physiotherapists generally focus on the diagnosis of acute injuries as well as helping to treat pain and restoring function.
 Exercise physiologists use evidence-based movement and exercise intervention for chronic disease prevention and management, musculoskeletal injuries and weight management.
 Exercise physiologists often work as part of a team of doctors, physiotherapists and other allied health professionals to ensure the best results for their clients.

 Need help?
 There's thousands of Accredited Exercise Physiologists all around Australia who can help you to exercise right for your individual needs.